agray998/QA-DevOps-Fundamental-Project/README.md

 * Unit testing tests _units of functionality_ (i.e functions) within the app.
 Unit tests were written for create, read, update and delete functionality, to ensure that these worked.
 * Integration testing tests the function of the app in an as-live environment, being able to simulate keyboard input and mouse clicks to ensure that these elements of the app function as intended.
 Integration tests were written for many of the forms employed in the app.

 Tests such as security tests and performance tests were not part of the scope of this project, only testing for functionality was performed.
-As mentioned previously, these tests were automated using Jenkins using webhooks.
+As mentioned previously, these tests are automated using Jenkins via webhooks.
 A successful build, in which all tests passed, is shown below:
 ![build](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/tests%20run%2016-05.png)
 The coverage reports, showing what percentage of statements were included in the tests, were output as html files, which were archived post-build.
 The coverage report for the above build was:
 ![cov](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/covreport%2016-05.png)
 Showing 96% coverage overall.
-All tests must pass for a build to be successful, a single failed test marks the build overall as failed:
+All tests must pass for a build to be successful, a single failed test marks the build overall as failed.

 # The App:
 Upon navigating to the app the user is presented with the homepage: